 People use drugs for a variety of reasons.
 Nowadays, many people face stress that overwhelms them both mentally and emotionally.
 Because of this, there has been a steady rise in substance abuse.
 This includes alcohol abuse, which is the most widespread substance use disorder in the United States.
 The rise in alcohol addiction affects individuals and families.
 Knowing the symptoms of alcoholism can help people identify if their loved one has a drinking problem.
-If you are concerned that you or someone you love requires an alcohol addiction treatment program in Los Angeles, contact Silicon Beach Treatment Center today at 866.520.4881.
+If you are concerned that you or someone you love requires an alcohol treatment center in Los Angeles, contact Silicon Beach Treatment Center today at 866.520.4881.

 Alcohol addiction is commonly known as alcoholism.
 It occurs when a person abuses or consumes alcohol so much that they become dependent on it.
 They need alcohol to feel normal and will keep drinking it even when it starts causing them life problems.
 Drinking alcohol is not illegal if you are over the age of twenty-one.
 Most people twenty-one and older can purchase alcohol with ease.
 While it is not illegal, it is still just as dangerous as illegal substances.
 Even worse, because it is so easy for people to obtain, the problem becomes harder to control and monitor.
 Most of the population can consume alcohol in moderation and be completely fine.
 However, when someone begins to abuse alcohol or become dependent on it, a problem can form quickly.
 When individuals consume alcohol at unhealthy or dangerous rates, they are not only putting themselves at risk but others as well.